tdunning/MicroSpice/README.md

 # Simulation Method

-Once a `Netlist` is instantiated as a circuit consisting of ``n`` nodes connected by complex admittances (the inverse of impedances), we can build a system of linear equations in terms of the node voltages and the currents injected into each node from the outside.
+A `Netlist` defines a circuit as a sparse matrix of abstract admittances connecting circuit nodes.
+To simulate the circuit, the abstract admittances are resolved to complex admittances at a particular frequency to form a system of linear equations in terms of the node voltages and the currents injected into each node from the outside.
 Roughly half of this system expresses the constraints of the circuit itself while the other half expresses the voltages or currents imposed on the circuit.

 The variables in the system are the node voltages and the injected currents.
 For each internal node without any imposed voltage, we have a current balance condition between internal node-to-node currents and the (possibly zero) injected current.
-For nodes with an imposed voltage, we don't know the injected current, but we do have a constraint on the node voltages.
+For nodes with an imposed voltage, we don't know the injected current, but we do have a constraint on the node voltage.
+For nodes with an injected current, the current balance formula is changed to force a balance against the injected current.

-To make the system solvable, the sum of all injected currents must be zero and the voltage of at least one node in each connected sub-circuit must be set to a known value.
+These constraints give us an underdetermined system.
+Setting the sum of all injected currents to zero will make the system fully determined if at least one node in each connected sub-circuit is set to a known voltage.

 These linear equations are defined in several batches in terms of the ``n`` node voltages, the ``0 < k \le n`` forced voltages and the ``n-k``